Terms and Conditions

 15.12 Clause headings are for ease of reference and do not form part of nor shall they affect the interpretation of this Agreement.

 15.13 References to each Party herein include references to its successors in title, permitted assigns and novatees.

 15.14 In case of any conflict between other agreement signed between the Parties and the conditions and terms hereby agreed, the present Agreement shall prevail.

-15.15 This Agreement shall be governed by and construed in accordance with the Laws of Germany.
+15.15 This Agreement shall be governed by and construed in accordance with the Laws of Portugal.

-15.16 Any disputes related to this Agreement will be submitted to the Berlin courts in Germany.
+15.16 Any disputes related to this Agreement will be submitted to the Lisbon courts in Portugal.